jksr/ballcools/README.md

 Another option ```--note``` can be used as well to specify more info about the genome or other meta info/notes.

+Convert AllC to BAllC files will need a chromosome size file, which is a tab-separated-value file with 1st col as the chromomsome name and 2nd col as the chromosome length.
+These files can be usually downloaded accompanied when you download the genome fasta from online resources like UCSC, Refseq, etc. Eg. for hg38, see https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips/.

 See ```ballcools a2b -h``` for details.

 ### Merge BAllC files